George Villiers, 1st Duke of Buckingham: Charles I, the Lord Admiral and foreign affairs

-In 1625, Buckingham proposed to send an expedition to Spain in an attempt to reenact what he viewed as the glorious actions of Sir Francis Drake by once again seizing the main Spanish port at Cádiz and burning the Spanish fleet in its harbour.
+In 1625, Buckingham proposed sending an expedition to Spain in an attempt to reenact what he viewed as the glorious actions of Sir Francis Drake by once again seizing the main Spanish port at Cádiz and burning the Spanish fleet in its harbour.
 Buckingham's past failures had provoked the House of Commons to refuse further levies of taxation to fund his extravagant adventures, but at the same time Parliament was intrigued by the prospect of dealing a blow to the international Catholic conspiracy, and the expedition was authorized.
 Yet even before the troops set sail the food prepared for the expedition was consumed awaiting the Board of Ordnance to deliver the required cannonry and musket balls.
 On this occasion, Buckingham himself was not in command.
 As experienced admirals were unavailable, Buckingham assigned command of the expedition to Sir Edward Cecil, a battle-hardened soldier who had won renown fighting on behalf of the Dutch against the Spanish.
 This choice of commander proved foolhardy, as while Cecil was a good soldier on land he had no knowledge of the sea.

 Although Buckingham's plan was tactically sound, calling for landing further up the coast and marching the militia army on the city, the troops were badly equipped, ill-disciplined, and poorly trained.
 Coming upon a warehouse filled with wine, they simply got drunk, and the attack had to be called off.
 The English army briefly occupied a small port further down the coast before re-boarding its ships.
 After the embarrassing fiasco at Cádiz, Cecil decided to try to intercept a Spanish silver fleet on its way back to Spain from America.
 However, the Spanish were forewarned by their intelligence and easily avoided the planned ambush.
 With supplies running out and men sick and dying from starvation and disease, the English limped home in disgrace.
 Public opinion blamed Buckingham for yet another disaster, leading to serious political consequences.
 The Parliament of 1626 began the process of impeachment against Buckingham, causing King Charles to dissolve Parliament rather than risk a successful impeachment of his favourite.